balaji1974/nosql/elasticsearch/README.md

 A default shard for an index is 1 and a decent number for millions of documents in an index is 5 A shard can be split or shrink and we have elasticsearch apis for each of this operation.

+GET /_cat/shards?v -> This will display all the shards in the cluster

 ```

 ## Replication